SparkPost/support-docs/articles/tech-resources/deprecated-extended-error-codes.md

 # Deprecation of API Extended Error Codes

-Post January 12th, 2019, SparkPost will no longer return an [extended error code](https://www.sparkpost.com/docs/tech-resources/extended-error-codes/) during for an HTTP response.
+ Post January 12th, 2019, SparkPost will no longer return an [extended error code](https://www.sparkpost.com/docs/tech-resources/extended-error-codes/) during for an **HTTP** response.
 This document outlines the deprecation of the extended erroor codes for API responsed in SparkPost.
 The reasoning behind this is to standardize our API reponses to provide a more coherent customer experience.
-This does not effect extended error codes that are returned via message events in the case of out-of-band errors.
+This does not effect extended error codes that are returned via message events in the case of out of band errors.

 As a general rule, all current error codes will be updated in the following manner:
-1. The description field will be moved to the message field
+1. The description field will be moved to the message field with the additional changes
+    * JSON parsing errors will be returned as:
+        > `Request body parsing failed [Attached error message: %error%]`
+    * Exists errors will be generic across the following APIs and will return:
+        > `resource '%resourcename' already exists`
+    * Type errors will no longer return the invalid type, just expected:
+        > `'%fieldName' must be a %expectedType%`
+    * Require field errors will be generic across the following APIs and will return:
+        > `'%fieldName%' is required`
 2. The `code` field will be removed
 3. The HTTP status code will not change
-4. Inline template syntax, compilation, and email_rfc822 validation errors will be moved to out of band errors via message events
+4. Inline template syntax, compilation, rendering and substituion, and email_rfc822 validation errors will be moved to out of band errors via message events.
+Extended error codes will still be returned via message events.
-> Note: Some JSON parsing errors may be updated to provide more input on where validation failed.

 All HTTP errors will be guaranteed to return an `error` json object with a `message` with a message field.
 Note that in addition to the `message` field, other fields may or may not be including to provide additional insight into the error message.
 One example would be a `param` field during content validation.
+All 5xx API errors should be retried, with all 4xx API errors evaluated for correctness before being retried.

+> Note: 404 and 5xx HTTP Errors returned by SparkPost are not affected by this change, as they do not currently return extended error codes.

 - [Generic](#generic)
 - [Transmissions API](#transmissions-api)